owid/sdg-tracker.org/pages/good-health.md

 ### Mental wellbeing

 The visualisation below presents global-level data on suicide mortality rates (per 100,000 people).
 More in-depth data on suicide, its correlates and determinants are available at our <a href="https://ourworldindata.org/suicide/">full entry</a>.
-Also shown is the share of the total population suffering from depression, which refers to the sum of those suffering from 'major depressive disorder' and 'persistent depressive disorder'.
+Also shown is the share of the total population with depression, which refers to the sum of those with major depressive disorder and persistent depressive disorder.

-<iframe src="https://ourworldindata.org/grapher/suicide-mortality-rate" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-suffering-from-depression" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+<iframe src="https://ourworldindata.org/grapher/suicide-mortality-rate" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-with-depression" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 3.5